Welcome to The New Detroit & PEAC NPT Hub

 Sample from report: "Between 1939 and 1946, 1,200 tons of uranium ore – two thirds of the Manhattan Project’s supply – was stored at the Archer Daniels Midland Company Warehouse in Port Richmond, Staten Island.
 However, following local advocacy efforts by the North Shore Waterfront Conservancy (NSWC),88 the site is being considered by the US Army Corps of Engineers for remediation.89 Funded by a grant from the New York State Department of Environmental Conservation, a NSWC report Staten Island’s Gold Coast showed how the Archer Daniels Midland site is among many contaminated by toxic chemicals on the North Shore, close to residential areas.
 NSWC’s research prompted the EPA to designate the North Shore as one of ten Environmental Justice Showcase Communities in the USA.90"

-New York City’s Policy and Practice on Nuclear Weapons, Matthew Bolton, MSc, PhD, LHD (hc) | International Disarmament Institute | Pace University
+From Manhattan Project to Nuclear Free | New York City’s Policy and Practice on Nuclear Weapons, Matthew Bolton, MSc, PhD, LHD (hc) | International Disarmament Institute | Pace University